-(In millions of U.S. dollars or specified currency, except per share amounts and as otherwise indicated.)
+Notes to Consolidated Financial Statements (In millions of U.S. dollars or specified currency, except per share amounts and as otherwise indicated.)
 (Due to rounding, numbers presented may not foot.)
+Years ended December 31, 2021 and 2020

 22. Revenue

 The following tables provides information about unbilled revenue (contract asset) and deferred revenue (contract liability).